rossm932/rossm932/README.md

 🚀 What I'm Up To
 🤖 Seeking Graduate/Junior Software Developer/Engineering Roles
-💻 Having a crack at building a sports betting bot using AI and ML Looking to collaborate with likeminded individuals building problem-solving applications and websites.
+💻 Having a crack at building a sports betting bot using AI and ML Looking to collaborate with like-minded individuals building problem-solving applications and websites.

 🎓 About Me